sfolarin/sfolarin/README.md

 👋 Hi, I'm Folarin Shola, a DevOps Engineer with 5+ years of experience.
-I hold two master's degrees – one in Applied Physics from the University of South Florida (USA) and another from the African University of Science and Technology (2019).
+I hold two master's degrees – one in Applied Physics from the University of South Florida (USA) and another from the African University of Science and Technology (Nigeria).

 I specialize in: